sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 ### Bookmarklet

 We also produce a bookmarklet.
-The bookmarklet only uses advice that you can run inside the browser (it doesn't have HAR file to analyze even though maybe possible in the future with the Resource Timing API).
+The bookmarklet only uses advice that you can run inside the browser (it doesn't have HAR file to analyse even though maybe possible in the future with the Resource Timing API).

 The bookmarklet is really rough right now and logs the info to the browser console.
 Help us make a cool front-end :)